 Feminists fight back

-The Veracruz group, called Brujas del Mar ( “Witches of the Sea”), is connected to a nationwide network of other feminist groups who supported their call to action that quickly went viral on social media.
+The Veracruz group, called Brujas del Mar ( “Witches of the Sea”), is connected to a nationwide network of other feminist groups who supported their call to action, which quickly went viral on social media.
 Women all over the country began announcing that they too would join the strike.

 In a matter of days, private companies, universities and some local governments also came out in support of the women who chose to strike, saying they would face no retaliation if they didn’t show up for work.
-Among these are Bimbo, the largest bread maker in the world, Walmart and Google.
+Among these firms are Bimbo (the largest bread maker in the world), Walmart and Google.

 “We stand in solidarity and support women's freedom of decision to participate in the national strike called for 9 March,” Google Mexico announced on social media.
-Meanwhile trade unions are so far not involved in the strike.
+Trade unions are, so far, not involved in the strike.

 Schools, which are mostly staffed by women teachers, have scrambled to come up with plans to respond to expected absences in their classrooms.
-One teacher at a private school told openDemocracy that it will take attendance of male students as normal, and has asked fathers to come in and volunteer.
+One teacher at a private school told openDemocracy that it will take male students as usual, and has asked fathers to come in and volunteer.

-This weekend, women like Castillo in Monterrey, who has never joined a protest like the women’s march before, will be standing shoulder to shoulder with feminists who have been organising for years – despite significant resistance from powerful conservative and religious groups.
+This weekend, women like Castillo in Monterrey, who has never before joined a protest like the women’s march, will be standing shoulder to shoulder with feminists who have been organising for years – despite significant resistance from powerful conservative and religious groups.